BeeLazy/Cookbook/k8s/docs/en-US/CharmedK8s-HowtoInstall.md

 juju scp kubernetes-control-plane/0:config ~/.kube/config
 ```

-> :warning: **Caution:**: If you have multiple clusters you will need to manage the config file rather than just replacing it.
+> :warning: **Caution:** If you have multiple clusters you will need to manage the config file rather than just replacing it.
 See the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) for more information on managing multiple clusters.

 ### Verify Kubernetes install